SirRandoo/toolkit-utils/itemlist.md

 automatically generate links to the mod's workshop page if a steam id was found, or a link with the mod's name as a search query.

+### Item Data

+Same process, but now it's the `itemdata.json` file.
+This file is responsible for supplying various metadata about RimWorld items, including Utils-specific data.

 ### Personalizing

 You'll quickingly notice that the item list has some references to `SirRandoo`